Azure/azure-sdk-for-python/refactor_TODO.md

 Goals for the refactor:

-- [ ] Refactor `build` of packages (including conda packages) into command `sdk_build` accessible from `azure-sdk-tools`
+- [x] Refactor `build` of packages (including conda packages) into command `sdk_build` accessible from `azure-sdk-tools`
-- [ ] Move necessary functions to support versioning (both requirement and package version updates) and build into `azure-sdk-tools`.
+- [x] Move necessary functions to support versioning (both requirement and package version updates) and build into `azure-sdk-tools`.
 Where a function has been moved out of `sanitize_setup.py` or `common_tasks.py`, call sites on _existing_ checks should be updated in place.
 So this means the current update takes care of updating versions and requirements + build.
 That's it.
-  - [ ] We will leave the current implementation of set_dev_version which simply updates package versions to daily alpha.
+  - [x] We will leave the current implementation of set_dev_version which simply updates package versions to daily alpha.
 That will be named sdk_build_version
-- [ ] Make `versioning` commands available in commands `sdk_version_X`
+- [x] Make `versioning` commands available in commands `sdk_version_X`
-- [ ] All functions should use CWD to establish where the root of the repository is or accept `--repo` as an argument which overrides that default.
+- [x] All functions should use CWD to establish where the root of the repository is or accept `--repo` as an argument which overrides that default.
-- [ ] Introduce --buildURL cli command that will _reproduce_ an error or build or scenario from a devops build URL.
+- [x] Introduce --buildURL cli command that will _reproduce_ an error or build or scenario from a devops build URL.
+- [x] We are _not_ updating logging with this first pr.

 Minutae
-- [ ] Move `sanitize_setup` functions into `functions.py`
+- [x] Move `sanitize_setup` functions into `functions.py`
 - [ ] Make a pass over all moved entry scripts.
 Ensure standardized arguments are present and working.
 - [ ] Document new environment variables
 - [ ] Update the usings in tox_harness.
 Ton of dependencies that need to be cleaned up.
+- [ ] Update existing call sites to enable CI to continue working post refactor start.

+## Refactoring our logging

+We have a lot of noise in our builds right now.
+We can stand to eliminate _some_ of the noise like output from `python setup.py bdist_wheel`.
+The issue is we don't want to come up with some hacked up workaround.

+We want the logging to help you, and NOT BE IN YOUR WAY when you're trying to repro the issue.
+The first stage including build and versioning will not adjust any of our logging.

 ## Refactoring how we install required packages for `regression`, `min/latestdependency` and any of our test scenarios